Amos47/2400/Chapter 3.md

 ---

 In this chapter we will consider the broad topic of how systems come to be.
 What sparks the need for a system or a system change?
 How are system requirements decided?
 How are systems built?
 How are they put into place in an organisation?
 How are they cared for during their life-span and how are they retired?
+In chapter 5, we consider how organisations set priorities for and decide upon those priorities.

 This chapter is about more than building new systems.
 It is also about NOT building a system when a new system is required, but rather acquiring it through other channels.
 And it's about how organisations decide whether to buy, build, rent or commission the building of a brand-new system.

 ## What sparks the need for a new system in a typical organisation?

 The on-line [Merriam-Webster Dictionary](http://www.merriam-webster.com/dictionary/process) defines *process* simply as "a series of actions that produce something or that lead to a particular result."
 Recall our discussion of a simple process in Chapter 1. *Input* **-->** *Process* **-->** *Output*.
 Simple and clean.
 When you stop to think about it, everything that happens in any organisation (and in your life) is part of a process.
 Something spurs action (you feel cold in your room - this is input) so you either turn up the thermostat, or put on a sweater or close an open window (this is the process part).
 From this process action,  some output is produced (something is changed - more warmth or less cold but in the end, you feel more comfortable).
+The process *improvement* piece is another matter.
+I argued in chapter 1 that improvement is measured at the margins: either the input is less costly or less voluminous, or the output is better, faster, more plentiful.
+So in this example, an improvement could be in making the sweater easier to put on (less effort at input) or more insulating (better outcome or quicker time to value) or in the thousands of other potential improvements including automating the closing of a window or in better insulation or a more efficient hear source.
+At any rate, in this book, we talk about process improvement (progress) being measured at the margins where we measure input and output.

 It's the same in an organisation.
-Something happens as input (profits are falling; employees are calling in sick in record numbers; a competitor releases a new product or it's simply time for a strategic review - the ticking of the clock has led to a milestone being hit, triggering a review).
-This input bubbles through the organisation until it's recognised by someone or some monitoring process, causing someone or some group to start mounting a response.
+Something acts as an input (profits are falling; employees are calling in sick in record numbers; a competitor releases a new product or it's simply time for a strategic review - the ticking of the clock has led to a milestone being hit, triggering a review).
+This input bubbles through the organisation until it's recognised by somebody or some monitoring process, causing someone or some group to start mounting a response.

-One of those possible *somethings that could be done* is a change to an existing system or the recognition that an entirely new system is required.
-This decision would be made using one of the decision models discussed in Chapter 3, where we also discuss strategic alignment.
+One of those possible *somethings that could be done* is a change to an existing system or the recognition that a system should be scrapped and/or that an entirely new system is required.
+This decision would be made using one of the decision models discussed in Chapter 4, where we also discuss strategic alignment.
 For now, let's just assume that a decision was made to respond to the input stimulus through the tactic of introducing (what is often called *sourcing*) a new (meaning new *to the organisation*) system.

 ## Sourcing a new system
 What are the choices when sourcing a new system?
-There are several different variations, leading to eleven distinct possible paths plus (just to make a long story even longer) several possibilities for combing one or more of the eleven.
+There are several different variations, leading to eleven distinct possible paths plus (just to make a long story even longer) several possibilities for combining one or more of the eleven.

 We will first make the distinction of whether the system will be: A) custom build using some combination of existing components and/or brand new code, or; B) if the system is sourced from the marketplace of existing software systems that any organisation could purchase or rent on the open market.
 Purchased commercial software is referred to as COTS (for *Commercial Off-The-Shelf*) software (such as Microsoft Excel), while rented software is referred to as *Software as a Service* or SaaS.
 A further wrinkle is produced in that *Open Source Software* (or OSS) can be had for literally no initial capital outlay.
-Furthermore, systems can be pieced together using components sourced from any or all of the possibilities, creating a mashup that defies categorisation.
+Furthermore, systems can be pieced together using components sourced from any or all of the possibilities, creating a *mashup* that defies categorisation.

 So as not to muddy the already turbid waters, the four groups and the eleven total possibilities are described in general below, followed by a table outlining pros, cons and including a high-level determination of cost, time to value and overall quality.